Hysteroscopy

-A hysteroscope is a long, thin telescope that goes through your vagina and cervix to the inside of your uterus.
-Without any cuts at all, the surgeon can see inside your uterus.
+With this procedure, your doctor places a long, thin telescope (hysteroscope) through your vagina and cervix to the inside of your uterus.
+Without any cuts at all, the surgeon can see what's going on inside your uterus.
 We can then insert other small surgical tools through the hysteroscope to perform procedures.

 A hysteroscopy has few risks and complications.
 Learn about other options for minimally invasive gynecologic surgery.